User Test

 -

-Observe the different paths users take to complete the same tasks
+Observe the varying paths users take to accomplish similar tasks.

 -